Skip to main content

 spec:

-3. Save the release and promote it to the channel the customer is assigned to.
+4. Save the release and promote it to the channel that you use for testing internally.

-4. Return to the customer page where you enabled Embedded Cluster.
-At the top right, click Install instructions and choose Embedded Cluster.
+3. At the top right of the customer page, click Install instructions and choose Embedded Cluster.
 A dialog appears with instructions on how to download the Embedded Cluster installation assets and install your application.

 Customer install instructions drop down button